-Now, here's what interesting about that, as you take the next step you get enough light or enough clarity to take the next step, and you get more and more energized and embolden to take the following steps.
+Now, here's what interesting about that, as you take the next step you get enough light or enough clarity to take the next step, and you get more and more energized and emboldened to take the following steps.

-It's like me when I was a kid when I went to summer camp, when I would first walk out of my cabin, if you could remember these permative cabins that we used to have at summer camps.
-But I would walk toward the shower house at night, I've had this flashlight and it have just enough light to take the next step in front of me.
-As I would begin taking steps, I began hearing in the woods all around me all of these night noises and all of these things that would scare the crowd of me.
-As I started taking steps my eyes became adjusted to the darkness and I could take steps faster and faster and faster with each step I would get faster and faster not tripping over the roots and the rocks that were in my path as I walk toward the bath house.
-The same is true for you and me, articism, and leadership.
+It's like me when I was a kid when I went to summer camp, when I would first walk out of my cabin, if you could remember these primitive cabins that we used to have at summer camps.
+But I would walk toward the shower house at night, I had this flashlight and it had just enough light to take the next step in front of me.
+As I would begin taking steps, I began hearing in the woods all around me all of these night noises and all of these things that would scare me.
+As I started taking steps my eyes became adjusted to the darkness and I could take steps faster and faster and faster with each step I would get faster and faster not tripping over the roots and the rocks that were in my path as I walked toward the bathhouse.
+The same is true for you and me, and our decisions in leadership.
 The more we make movement and the more we make light and clarity that we get to take the next step, the faster and faster that we can go.
-Eventually, the buy product is momentum.
+Eventually, the byproduct is momentum.
 But how many times do we fail to move forward because we're waiting for enough light, we're waiting for enough clarity, never taking the next step and so we never get to momentum.
 Whether it's in our life, our relationships, our work, our organization with team members never getting to momentum.
 It all starts with taking a step which then gives us more light, more clarity so that we can speed up that process and get to momentum.